We may earn money from the products/companies mentioned in this post. As an Amazon Associate I earn from qualifying purchases.

 Depending on how much baking I do, 2 batches of this Low Carb Powdered Sweetener last me a month or more!

-I usually order my xylitol and erythritol from Lucky Vitamin.
+I usually order my xylitol from Lucky Vitamin.
 You can also order it on Amazon for a good price, but I find Lucky Vitamin is cheaper!
 You do want to make sure you are purchasing a GMO free brand.

 And as for the stevia extract, I HIGHLY recommend the Trim Healthy Mama Pure Stevia Extract.